Find online courses made by experts from around the world.

 I have taken my experiences as both a performer and educator and used it to create a curriculum that I believe is very user friendly, providing a logical step-by-step progression that is informative, engaging and most importantly, fun.

 My passion for teaching is evident in my students experiences.
-Check out what my students are saying about Part 1 of the Crash-Course:
+Check out what my students are saying about Part 2 of the Beginner Drum Course:

 What a GREAT course, this is awesome.
 A plus plus and more.
 Mike G did a tremendous job with curriculum, explaining things in detail, and production.
 This course is user friendly and a great value.
 Mike is an excellent educator & musician which is transparent throughout this course.